BALASUBRAMANIYANB/BALASUBRAMANIYANB/README.md

 ### 🔧 **Projects I’ve Worked On**:
 - **🛠 Python-based Web Application Penetration Testing Framework**: Streamlined vulnerability detection to make penetration testing smarter and faster.
 - **🛡️ Bash-based Security Tools**: Custom tools to analyze logs and improve system security with automation.

 ---

+### 🔧 **My Projects**:
+1. **Security Log Analyser**: Developed a tool for analyzing system logs, aiding in the detection of suspicious activity and enhancing system auditing.
+2. **Web Application Testing Using Selenium**: Automated web application testing with Selenium to identify potential security vulnerabilities.
+3. **Vulnerability Scanning Using Nessus**: Conducted comprehensive scans to identify security flaws using Nessus, providing insights for vulnerability management.
+4. **Packet Capturing Using Burp Suite**: Captured and analyzed web traffic using Burp Suite to identify and mitigate security risks in data transmission.
+5. **Steganography**: Explored and implemented data hiding techniques to enhance data confidentiality and integrity.
+6. **Portfolio Website**: Designed and developed a personal portfolio showcasing skills, projects, and accomplishments using HTML, CSS, and JavaScript.

+---